 Use SNMP-based Sensors

 Deploy SNMP-based sensors rather than WMI-based sensors, because the SNMP protocol has a much lower impact on the probe than the WMI protocol.
-Especially for pretty standard metrics, there are great SNMP alternatives that provide you with the same information as their WMI counterparts:
+For pretty standard metrics in particular, there are great SNMP alternatives that provide you with the same information as their WMI counterparts:

 Note: To monitor a Windows client via SNMP, you must first enable the SNMP service on your OS.

 It is also necessary to properly configure the incoming SNMP communication for PRTG.
 To do so, open the Settings tab of the device that has the SNMP sensors and configure the corresponding settings in the Credentials for SNMP Devices.

 - For additional background information on sensor types and monitoring, see How can I speed up PRTG—especially for large installations?, particularly 4.
 Sensor Type and Monitoring.

 - My WMI sensors don't work.
 What can I do?